Clix (gamer): Personal life

-Cody Conrod was born on January 7, 2005 to Scott Conrod and Lucy DiLoreto, who are of German and Italian descent.
+Cody Conrod was born on January 7, 2005, to Scott Conrod and Lucy DiLoreto, who are of Polish, Ukrainian, Norwegian, German and Italian descent.
 Conrod was raised in a Connecticut small town and has an older brother and sister.

 Philanthropy and business

+In September 2024, Conrod granted a 10-year old boy with leukemia a Make-A-Wish, winning a Fortnite match with him and bringing him onto the FNCS Global Championship stage.

-In 2024, Conrod was named number 18 on Forbes magazine's list of 30 Under 30 in North America.
+Conrod was named number 18 on Forbes magazine's list of 30 Under 30 in North America in 2024.

-In March 2025, Conrod announced a collaboration with Gunnar Optiks for a new pair of gaming glasses, dubbed “Goggles,” to reduce eye strain during extended gaming sessions.
+In March 2025, Conrod announced a collaboration with Gunnar Optiks for a new pair of gaming glasses, dubbed "Goggles", to reduce eye strain during extended gaming sessions.
 Conrod has also done esports-related charity with the Boys & Girls Club.